-No. Course Credit Grade 1010202 DANCE I (PE) - First Semester .5 9-12
+1010202 DANCE I (PE) - First Semester

-Prerequisite: Physical Education 1602 or 1632 can take at the same time.
+Prerequisite: Physical Education 1602 or 1632 can be taken at the same time.

 This course provides the student with a beginning approach to basic/intermediate dance movements, rhythm, floor exercise and choreography.
 The course provides the student with beginner-intermediate skills and knowledge of dance as an art form and lifetime activity.
 The student develops kinesthetic awareness and movement memory, as well as creative expression through movement.
-This is a non-performing class (no public performances).
+This is a non performing class (no public performances).

-DANCE II-Second Semester
+1010212 DANCE II-Second Semester

-.5 9-12 Prerequisite: Dance 2502
+Prerequisite: Dance 2502

 The course provides the student with intermediate skills and knowledge of dance as an art form and lifetime activity.
 The student develops kinesthetic awareness and movement memory, as well as creative expression through movement.
-Dance II also develop self-confidence through the use of dance by providing informal performances during class.
+Dance II also develop self- confidence through the use of dance by providing informal performances during class.
 This class is structured for those students who are particularly interested in advancing to Dance III/Drill Team.

-FRESHMAN DRILL TEAM (Showstoppers) 9 0910142 .5
+0910142 FRESHMAN DRILL TEAM (Showstoppers) .5